Deterministic Verification for Java without Mocks or Scripts

 Business Value (ROI)

-• Safe Legacy Modernization: Instantly create a regression "safety net" for fragile revenue-generating legacy systems, allowing teams to modernize infrastructure or pay down technical debt without fear of breaking core business logic.
+- Safe Legacy Modernization: Instantly create a regression "safety net" for fragile revenue-creating legacy systems, allowing teams to modernize infrastructure or pay down technical debt without fear of breaking core business logic.

-• No AI usage Tax: Generate large JUnit regression suites without pay-per-token or pay-per-operation pricing, and without debugging AI-generated mocks or scripts.
-Your testing budget remains flat even as your test suite scales.
+- No AI usage Tax: Create large JUnit regression suites without pay-per-token or pay-per-operation pricing.